5 Bank Accounts I Use to Keep My Money Organized

 Having separate bank accounts at different banks may seem complicated, but it is one of the best ways to keep your money organized and where it needs to be!

 I remember the very first bank account that I set up.
 It was right after the County Fair.
 I was 10.
 If you aren’t a farm kid, the county fair doesn’t mean much to you, but I was a 4-H kid.
 I got a “premium” check for entering projects into the fair.
 Ten year old me was so excited.
 I had just started my paper route as well so that meant more money for me.
 I had two of my very first paychecks to take to the bank.
 My mom took me to the bank to open my very first savings account.
 I was beaming with pride because I was 10 and I had my very own money to put into savings.
 This is probably where my love of savings started.
+(Fast forward to now, I get to work with that exact bank on brand deals which I LOVE)

 I remember going down to the bank with my money in my hand.
 The teller took us back into a cubical where my mom wrote down a bunch of information.
 Then we sat in the cubical for what seemed like forever before they took the money to put into my account!
 We finally walked out of the bank and I had a savings account.
 I still have that bank account, but I have quite a few more now than I did then.
 Now almost all of the banking is online and almost every bank has a phone app!
 It takes 10-15 minutes to open a bank account online if you have all of your information handy!